Vladimir Aleksenko: World War II

 In 1942, Aleksenko graduated from the Krasnodar Military Pilots' Flying School.
 He joined the Communist Party in 1943.
 In February 1943, Aleksenko became an Ilyushin Il-2 pilot in the 15th Guards Attack Aviation Regiment on the Leningrad Front with the rank of junior lieutenant.
 During early 1944, Aleksenko flew attack sorties during the Leningrad–Novgorod Offensive, which broke the siege of Leningrad.
 In the summer of 1944 he participated in the Vyborg–Petrozavodsk Offensive, which helped end the Continuation War.
 On 12 June, Aleksenko and his flight engaged German fighters, with Aleksenko shooting down two of them.
 In the fall, he flew sorties in the Baltic Offensive.

 From January 1945, Aleksenko, the a squadron commander, fought in the East Prussian Offensive.
 In February, he became the regimental deputy commander.
 On 27 April, he was awarded the title Hero of the Soviet Union and the Order of Lenin for reportedly making 107 successful assault sorties against German troop and equipment concentrations.
 In February 1945 he was promoted to assistant commander of his regiment, and that month he was nominated to receive a second gold star for having flown 250 sorties.
 He received it after the end of the war, and by that time he had flown 292 sorties against German fortifications, airfields and troop concentrations.
 He reportedly destroyed numerous aircraft on the ground, 33 tanks, 118 vehicles, 53 rail cars, 85 rail carriages, 54 anti-aircraft guns, 10 warehouses with ammunition, 27 artillery guns, 12 mortars.
 His attacks had also reportedly killed 1300 German soldiers.

 Postwar

 In 1954, Aleksenko graduated from the Air Force Academy.
 In 1952, he graduated from the Military Academy of the General Staff.
 Between 1959 and 1963, he served as a Deputy of the Supreme Soviet of the Ukrainian SSR at its 5th convocation.
-Between 1967 and 1974, he was commander of the 5th Air Army in Odessa.
+Between 1967 and 1974, he was commander of the 5th Air Army in Odesa.
 He was promoted to lieutenant general in 1968.
 Between 1971 and 1975, Aleksenko again was a deputy of the Ukrainian SSR Supreme Soviet for its 8th convocation.
-He retired in 1978 and lived in Odessa.
+He retired in 1978 and lived in Odesa.
 He died on 16 June 1995 and is buried at the city's Second Christian Cemetery.